Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. On the right pane, scroll down and select the **Investigate** button. **Hint:** It might take a couple of minutes to show the investigation graph.

-1. Explore the Investigation graph just like you did in the previous module.
+1. Explore the Investigation graph.
 Notice the high number of *Related alerts* for *WINServer*.

 1. Close the *Investigation* graph window by selecting the **X** in the top-right of the window.